carpentries/pointers/docs/submission-guide.md

 from the dataset record.
 Submitters are encouraged to use their own judgement when deciding whether to include software with the data.
-Any code included in the dataset record should be published with [the MIT license][mit].
+Any code included in the dataset record should be published with [the MIT license](https://opensource.org/licenses/MIT).